Jet Activity in the Central Super Massive Black Hole of the Milky Way in 4th and 14th centuries and millennial periods of the climate change: Conclusions

 \section{Conclusions}

-Tree recorded events with the light cross at the day time match with the positions of Galaxy disc in the time and at the place of every vision.
+More than four recorded events with the light cross at the day time match with the positions of Galaxy disk on the date and at the place of each vision, \cite{jetactivity}.
 No other processes in atmosphere can imitate such powerful phenomena, which is as bright as Sun.
-We suggest that the BH in the center of Milky Way can time-to-time beam the jets.
-The "lightening cross" during the day time recorded in 312, 351 and 1317 were caused by the line of two jets beamed back-to-back from the central black hole and crossed the visible projection of the Galaxy disc.
-First time this event was recorded in the story of power usurpation in Rome by Constantine the Great in October 312 CE.
-The signs of "Chi-Rho" on the coins in the times of Constantine are the witness of memorable vision.
+We suggest that the SMBH in the center of Milky Way can time-to-time radiate light in visible rays.
+The "lightening cross" during the day time recorded in 312, 351, 1317 and in 1377 years were caused by the line of two jets beamed back-to-back from the central black hole and crossed the visible projection of the Galaxy disk.
+What about Moscow events, the possibility to see Milky Way center exists only on May and September.

+First time, this event was recorded in the story of power usurpation in Rome by Constantine the Great in October of 312 CE.
+The sign of "Chi-Rho" on the coins in the times of Constantine is the witness of memorable vision.

-The vision in Jerusalem on May 7 of 351 CE has the description full of details in the letter of Cyril of Jerusalem to Emperor.
-The position of cross corresponds to the Milky Way position early morning on May 7.
-One jet extends to the West up to Golgopha and disc projection lighted the Mount of Olives.
+The vision in Jerusalem in 351 CE has the description full of details in the letter of Cyril of Jerusalem to Emperor, see in Appendix.
+The position of X-cross corresponds to the position of MW center early morning on May 7.
+One jet extends to the West up to Golgotha and MW disk projection lighted the Mount of Olives.
+There possibly was another event few years later in the time of Emperor Julian (361-363 CE), but the date and position of X cross was not described well.

-The more complicated case happend near Moscow in September 1317.
-The intersection point can not be seen at noon, but the part of jet and part of disc are seen on the East as two rays of light.
-At the same time an opposite jet from the BH went around the back side of Earth and was seen on the West.
-It seems the bubble produced on the end of BH jet was recorded as lightening curcle in sky under Tver'.
-This event demonstrates that the observations of jet activity are possible even from the region near Moscow.
+The more complicated case happened near Moscow in September 1317.
+The intersection point cannot be seen at noon, but the part of jet and part of Galaxy disk are seen on the East as two rays of light.
+At the same time an opposite jet from SMBH went around the back side of Earth and appeared on the West.
+This event demonstrates that the observations of jet activity are possible from the region of Moscow.

+The night event in the Moscow sky was recorded as well in May of 1377 \cite{rogozhskii} and is also well described with the sky maps of Wolfram Astronomy application.
 The next events are expected in 24th century.

-Nowadays, the broad variety of experimental data from central BH gives us the possibilities to explain the bright flashes of crossing jets in the times of the past activities of central BH.
+Now, the variety of experimental data on jet activity from central SMBH of Milky Way \cite{recentstudy} gives us the possibility to explain the bright flashes of crossing jets in the past.

-Despite the jets was developing within long time and extend to the distance of order of Galaxy radius, people saw only the short-time stages of event, when the jets began radiate the visible light.

-in the same time, the openion exists that these events were anything but jets from massive black hole.